-Warn medical personnel about the HF, and provide a copy of the SDS to them.
+Medical personnel should be warned about the HF, and a copy of SDS must be provided to them.
 All exposure or contact with HF shall receive immediate first aid and medical evaluation even if the injury appears minor, or there is no sense of pain.
-HF can produce delayed effects and severe tissue damage without necessarily producing pain.
+HF can produce delayed effects and serious tissue damage without necessarily producing pain.

 In the event of an HF exposure, immediately start the first aid procedures described in this document to avoid HF burns or other permanent damage.
-Call 911 directly from a campus phone for assistance.
+Call 911 immediately from a campus phone for assistance.